murray-cecile/csds-nhoods/notes/README.md

 ### Step 0: Sort the data by 2-digit user id

+Initially, the data came in 500 compressed csv files.
+I took these csv files and sorted them into 256 compressed csv files, each containing all of the observations with the same two hexadecimals at the beginning of the user ID.
+This ensured that all observations for a unique user ID would be contained within the same file.

+nohup bzcat /home/jsaxon/LiveRampReduce/0-4]??.csv.bz2 | awk '{print >> "sorted/u_"substr($1,6,2)".csv" }' &

 ### Step 1: Spatial join mobile points to tract polygons